senseiiii12/Lask/README.md

+###LASK

-**Lask** - is an Android app for reading and exploring news with a focus on personalization, a modern UI, and modular architecture.
+# Lask is an Android app for reading and exploring news with a focus on personalization, a modern UI, and modular architecture.

 ## 🚀 Tech Stack